rene2997/adaptive_fpu/README.md

 ## TCL-script in Vivado

 To run the TCL-script ensure that Vivado is in your system path.
+The command prompt is needed for this.
 ```bash
 vivado -mode batch -source setup.tcl
 ```